 Mezzo Soprano Kindra Scharich has been praised by The San Francisco Chronicle for her, "noble, vocally assured singing, with stately grace and deep-rooted pathos."
-Accustomed to singing in a broad range of styles, she is equally at home on the operatic or concert stage.
-Current and past season operatic highlights include singing Hansel and Zerlina in Opera San Jose's productions of Hansel and Gretel and Don Giovanni, as well as the Countess Lydia Ivanovna in their West Coast premiere of David Carlson's Anna Karenina.
-She has also frequently been seen in LA Opera's "'Saturday Morning at the Opera" series.
+A versatile musician, she has sung over 25 roles in the lyric mezzo repertoire, and is equally at home on the operatic or concert stage.
+Current season engagements include Hansel and Zerlina in Opera San Jose productions of Hansel and Gretel and Don Giovanni, as well as Medoro in Handel's Orlando and Suzuki in Madama Butterfly.

-Enthusiastic about working with living composers, in the spring of 2014, Scharich will premiere new works by composer Kurt Erickson and is currently collaborating with composer Janis Mattox on her Spanish chamber opera Sueños de Medianoche (Midnight Dreams).
+Enthusiastic about working with living composers, in the spring of 2014 she premiered a new trio by composer Kurt Erickson and is currently collaborating with composer Janis Mattox on her Spanish chamber opera Sueños de Medianoche (Midnight Dreams).